gatsbyjs/gatsby/docs/docs/hosting-on-netlify.md

 - Branch to deploy: We can specify the branch, when we push to that particular branch, then only Netlify will build and deploy our site.
 The default is `master`.
 - Build Command: We can specify the command we want Netlify to run when we push to above branch.
 The default is `npm run build`.
 - Publish directory: We can specify which folder should Netlify use to host our website. eg. public, dist, build.
 The default is `public`.
-- Advanced build settings: If our site needs environment variables to build, we can spectify them by clicking on `Show advanced` and then the `New Variable` button.
+- Advanced build settings: If our site needs environment variables to build, we can specify them by clicking on `Show advanced` and then the `New Variable` button.

 Click on `Deploy site` button and Netlify will start to build and deploy process we specified.
 In a few moments, it will give us our site URL like `random-name.netlify.com`.
 We can go to the `Deploys` tab and see what is actually happening.